Buying a petrol station in South Africa

 What environmental risks should I check?

-Underground storage tanks can leak and contaminate soil and groundwater, creating clean-up liability that can dwarf the purchase price.
+Underground storage tanks can leak and contaminate soil and groundwater, creating cleanup liability that can dwarf the purchase price.
 Insist on tank integrity testing, a review of any environmental authorisations, and ideally an environmental assessment of the site before you commit.

-Explore fuel-sector opportunities
+Explore fuel sector opportunities

-Petrol-station listings are confidential and broker-guided.
+Petrol station listings are confidential and broker guided.
 Start with the public teasers, then request details after qualification.

 Petrol stations for sale Full buyer's guide